Capitol View, Atlanta: Housing

 Most homes in Capitol View were built during the first half of the twentieth century.
-Earlier home styles were primarily Country Victorians and Craftsman Bungalows while later housing stock included Cape Cods and Colonials.
+Earlier home styles were primarily Country Victorians and Craftsman Bungalows, while later housing stock included Cape Cods and Colonials.
 Most houses feature wide front porches and back decks looking out on spacious backyards.
 For several decades, many homes and streets in the neighborhood experienced major decline.
 However, since the 2010s, revitalization efforts led by investors have significantly improved numerous homes and streets in the area.
 Also diversity has greatly increased since the 2010s.
-Today, houses in the neighborhood run the gamut of fixer-uppers to fully renovated historic homes to brand new home construction.
+Today, houses in the neighborhood run the gamut of fixer-uppers to fully renovated historic homes to brand-new construction.

-Prices reflect the condition, size, and location of the property and as of May 2024 range from $300,000 to $700,000.
+Prices reflect the condition, size, and location of the property, and, as of May 2024, range from $300,000 to $700,000.
 The neighborhood also has several industrial buildings which have been converted to lofts and are a part of the Coeur D'Allene loft complex.